 Leaving a bottleneck untreated will always cost you more than resolving it.

 The key to a healthy and productive Flow is the absolute minimum interruption to the process.
 The work has to stream through it freely powered by the Pull power.

 Following the Lean management concept of continuous improvement, bottleneck analysis should also be an ongoing process.

 After all, in the modern ever-changing markets, every time the relative balance in the production system is disturbed, you will need to review the workflow to see if any new congestions occurred and what needs to be done to reduce their effect.

 Get your work under control with Kanban workflows and Lean bottleneck analysis tools to reach an unprecedented level of flow predictability.

-If your team is permanently stressed, delivery dates are consistently missed and work never truly flows, you might want to perform a bottleneck analysis.
-Luckily, Lean management in combination with Kanban tools empowers you to quickly discover and resolve bottlenecks.
+If your team is permanently stressed, delivery dates are consistently missed, and work items never truly flow, you might want to perform a bottleneck analysis.
+Luckily, in combination with Kanban tools, Lean management empowers you to discover and resolve bottlenecks quickly.

 During the 30-day trial period you can invite your team and test the application in a production-like enviroment.